Frequently Ask Questions

 4. Visa fees

-6. Remittance for participation in international events / competitions (towards training, sponsorship, and prize money)
+6. Transfer of funds for involvement in international events/competitions (for training, sponsorship, and prize money)

-9. Any other current account transaction which is not covered under the definition of current account in FEMA 1999
+9. Any other current account transaction that is not specified under the definition of current account under FEMA 1999.

 RemitX charges a nominal fee of Rs.
 250 for every remittance transaction.